How Nasa’s Dart mission could save Earth from rogue asteroids

 Nasa’s Dart mission will slam into an asteroid on Monday, and help scientists learn how to deflect any future space rocks that threaten our planet

-Nasa is just hours away from the culmination of its Double Asteroid Redirection Test, or Dart mission, which will see a spacecraft slam into an asteroid on Monday evening in a bid to prove it’s possible to change the space rock’s trajectory in space.
+Nasa‘s Double Asteroid Redirection Test, or Dart mission, witnessed a spacecraft slam into an asteroid on Monday evening in a bid to prove it’s possible to change the space rock’s trajectory in space.

 It’s a first of its kind proof of concept test of a technology that could one day save Earth from a civilization-ending asteroid strike, or even a minor infrastructure damaging one.
 The key will be ensuring Dart succeeds in striking its target, an asteroid called Dimorphos some 68 million miles from Earth, and then carefully measuring the results.